nereasastre/Music_Corpus_Annotator/README.md

 # Music Corpus Annotator Documentation

-Music Corpus Annotator is an app to annotate the difficulty of music scores.
+Music Corpus Annotator is an app to annotate  music scores locally.
 This particular project was generated from the eel example https://github.com/python-eel/Eel/tree/main/examples/07%20-%20CreateReactApp.

 If you run into any issues with the app, open a [new issue](https://github.com/nereasastre/Music_Corpus_Annotator/issues) and tag @nereasastre